vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/2023-09-16-civilization.md

   - Reflection
 ---

-This is a reflection inspired by the recent tragic incident in Hanoi.
-On September 12, 2023, around 23:30 ICT (UTC+07:00), a fire broke out in a nine-story microapartment building.
+This reflection is inspired by the recent tragic incident in Hanoi.
+On September 12, 2023, at around 23:30 ICT (UTC+07:00), a devastating fire broke out in a nine-story microapartment building.
 Of the approximately 150 residents, 56 lost their lives and 37 were injured.
-My thoughts are shared here in both Vietnamese (first) and English.
+My heartfelt condolences go out to the victims and their families.
+Here, I share my thoughts in both Vietnamese (first) and English.

 ***